LeafLingy/LeafLingy/README.md

 I'm currently working on personal projects.
 Also, poetry.

 Projects to collaborate on in the future: ideas for interactive and educational uses.
-Ask me about: anatomy and physiology; or astronomy and psychology
+<br> Ask me about: anatomy and physiology; or astronomy and psychology

 <!--